turbot/guardrails-docs/docs/getting-started/getting-started-aws/review-account-wide/index.md

 <p><img alt="search-type-filter" src="/images/docs/guardrails/getting-started/getting-started-aws/review-account-wide/new-buckets-in-alarm.png"/></p>

 The new buckets are in the **Alarm** state because bucket versioning is not enabled.
-The current policy requires all buckets to have versioing enabled.
+The current policy requires all buckets to have versioning enabled.

 ## Step 5: Review